-Exclusion Criteria OneKey АНА Non-Federal general acute care hospitals Health system has no non-Federal general acute care, critical access, or children's hospitals.
+Exclusion Criteria OneKey AHA Non-Federal general acute care hospitals Health system has no non-Federal general acute care, critical access, or children's hospitals.
 Health system has no non-Federal hospitals providing general medical and surgical services for adults or children, no critical access hospitals, and no major or minor teaching hospitals.
-Number of physicians Health system has fewer than 50 medical doctors and/or doctors of osteopathy who had attending, staff, or treating affiliations with facilities in the system.
+Number of physicians Health system has fewer than 50 medical doctors and/or doctors of osteopathy who have attending, staff, or treating affiliations with facilities in the system.
 Health system has fewer than 50 physicians participating in the following: Integrated Salary Model, Equity Model, and/or Foundation Model.
+Number of primary care physicians Health system has fewer than 10 medical doctors and/or doctors of osteopathy practicing in the following specialty areas: adolescent medicine, adolescent medicine/internal medicine, family medicine, family medicine, family medicine, general practice, general preventive medicine, internal medicine/family medicine, internal medicine/geriatric medicine, internal medicine/pediatrics, internal medicine/preventive medicine, or pediatrics.
+Information not available in the AHA data. ^a count primary care physicians reported in the OneKey data, in which we include physicians who are directly affiliated with systems (that is, not only through their affiliations with hospitals).